HanseMerkur/terraform-provider-utils/README.md

 installation instructions on [`mkdocs`](https://www.mkdocs.org/#installation) to get started.

-The `Makefile` exposes a `godoc` target which can be used to generate and save the project's Godoc to the local filesystem in `docs/godoc`.
-These pages are used by `mkdocs` to generate the full project documentation.
-The `godoc` target only saves the necessary package documentation for this repository and does save the entire webroot.

 To generate and view the entire repository's documentation:

 ```
-$> make godoc
-Generating godoc to docs/godoc...
-Creating docs/godoc
-godoc PID: [5084]
-Sleeping while godoc initializes...
-Downloading pages...
-<...output truncated...>
-done.
-Killing godoc process [5084]

 $> mkdocs serve
 INFO    -  Building documentation...
 INFO    -  Cleaning site directory